Proximate and ultimate causation

 Why–because graph of the capsizing of the Herald of Free Enterprise (click to see in detail).

-A proximate cause is an event which is closest to, or immediately responsible for causing, some observed result.
-This exists in contrast to a higher-level ultimate cause (or distal cause) which is usually thought of as the "real" reason something occurred.
+A proximate cause is an event which is closer to (more immediately responsible for) causing some observed result.
+This exists in contrast to a higher-level ultimate (or distal) cause, which acts less directly through the proximate cause.
+In formal causal inference, the proximate cause is called a mediator.

-The concept is used in many fields of research and analysis, including data science and ethology.